How FICO Credit Scores Are Calculated

 Since our society is so computer-driven, you're probably not surprised to hear that your creditworthiness boils down to a single number.

 The years of paying your various bills: your mortgage, car payments, and credit card bills can be analyzed, sliced, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

 All three credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
-The original FICO was developed by Fair Isaac and Company.
+Fair Isaac and Cooriginally developed this score. .

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, each agency uses the following to determine a credit score:
+While the formulas vary, the differences aren't huge; each agency uses the following factors in building your credit score:

-- Your Credit History - How many years have you had credit?
+- Your Credit History - How long have you had credit?

-- Payment History - Do you have a history of late payments?
+- Payment History - Do you have any payments later than 30 days?

 - Credit Card Balances - How many accounts?
 How much do you owe on your accounts?